bayerschphi/ohtm_pipeline/Readme.txt

 -> If you want to use new douments, you need to run this function.

 load_ohtm_file: True/False
--> True: load an ohtm_file from the workin folder.
+-> True: load an ohtm_file from the output_folder.
 -> False: nothing happens.
--> If you have create and load on True, the new files will be importet but loaded file will be processed in the later steps of the code.
+-> If you have create_ohtm_file and load on True, the new files will be importet but loaded file will be processed in the later steps of the code.

 ohtm_file_load_name: "...."